technologiestiftung/MapComplete-ThemeHelper/ThemeHelper/README.md

 **How to start it:**

-1. Open this folder locally
+1. Open the root folder locally
 1. Run `npx serve ./` from within the folder
-1. Open the web page and provide the URL to your theme as `?theme=<URL>` param.
+1. Open the web page and provide the URL to your theme as `/ThemeHelper/?theme=<URL>` param.